-Omar Cadul Rodriguez Muñoz is a Partner at Morgan & Morgan and plays an important role in the criminal law practice of the firm.
+Omar Cadul Rodriguez Muñoz is a Partner at Morgan & Morgan and head of the criminal law practice of the firm.

 Mr. Rodriguez focuses on all aspects of business and private crime defense and has appeared as counsel in high-profile cases in Panama during the last years including business and financial fraud, money laundering, antitrust, corrupt practices, corporate criminal liability and compliance procedures, and corporate investigations.

-He is a regular lecturer on criminal law, procedures and arbitration to associations such as the International Court of Arbitration of the International Chamber of Commerce (ICC).
+He is a regular lecturer on criminal law, procedures and arbitration at associations such as the International Court of Arbitration of the International Chamber of Commerce (ICC).

 Mr. Rodriguez is also involved in pro bono activities at the firm regularly assisting to Legal Open Houses organized by the firm in very low-income communities to provide free legal orientation.

-Mr. Rodriguez obtained an LL.B. from the School of Law of Universidad de Panama; a Postgraduate Degree from the Universidad Latina de Panama; and a LL.M. in Commercial Law from the Universidad Catolica Santa Maria La Antigua in Panama.
-He also completed a Postgraduate Degree in Criminal Law from the Universidad of Salamanca in Spain and got special courses on Mediator, Conciliation, Arbitration and Accusatory Penal System.
+Mr. Rodriguez obtained his degree from the School of Law of the Universidad de Panama; a Postgraduate Degree from the Universidad Latina de Panama; and a LL.M. in Commercial Law from the Universidad Catolica Santa Maria La Antigua in Panama.
+He also completed a Postgraduate Degree in Criminal Law from the Universidad of Salamanca in Spain and has participated in special courses on Mediator, Conciliation, Arbitration and on the Accusatory Penal System.

 Mr. Rodríguez is admitted to practice law in the Republic of Panama.